rgomes1220/C340FlaskProject/steps/project_step_4.md

 # Content from Step 3 giving Database overview

 ## Fixes based on Step 3 Feedback
 No DDL/modeling changes recommended.
 We did not receive any feedback from graders on step 3 so made no significant changes.
-All piazza feedback was also in support of the design we already had so there was nothing else to change for this step
+All piazza feedback was also in support of the design we already had so there was nothing else to change for this step.